miketianchen/MDA_image_captioning/README.md

 ## Installation instructions

 **Option 1: Running the whole pipeline**
-  - An AWS S3 bucket needs to be set up as the database
+  - An AWS S3 bucket needs to be set up as the database, please follow the instruction [here](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) to create a S3 bucekt.
-  - An AWS EC2 P3 instance needs to be set up to run the pipeline.
-  - Please follow the AWS installation instructions [here](docs/ec2_installation_steps.md)
+  - An AWS EC2 P3 instance needs to be set up to run the pipeline, please follow the EC2 installation instructions [here](docs/ec2_installation_steps.md).

 **Option 2: Using the visualization tool with our pre-trained model and results**
   - You can run the visualization tool locally with the following dependencies installed on your machine.